VaydeSB/GameDeveloperCourse_Slash/CourseNotes.md

 Child classes can call their override functions, as well as the original parent functions.
 A child class can inherit from multiple parents.

-* A pointer is a variable designed to hold an object's address.
+> A pointer is a variable designed to hold an object's address.

 A variable of type pointer to parent is capable of storing the address of an object derived from the parent class.

-UE has it's own inheritance heirarchy.
+UE has its own inheritance hierarchy.
 * UObject
 * AActor
 * APawn
 * ACharacter

-Everything that derives from UOBject, that is not an actor, has U prefixed on it's class name.
+> Everything that derives from UObject, that is not an actor, has U prefixed on it's class name.

-Everything derived from Actor has it's name prefixed with an A.
+> Everything derived from Actor has it's name prefixed with an A.

-**UObject
+**UObject**
 * Stores Data
 * Cannot be placed in a level

-**AActor
+**AActor**
 * Can be placed in a level
 * Can have visual representation

-**APawn
+**APawn**
 * Can be possessed by a controller

-**ACharacter
+**ACharacter**
 * Has a character movement component
 * Has character-specific functionality

 ## "Is A" vs "Has A" Relationships

-**Parent Class
+**Parent Class**
 * a parent is not a child
 * a parent is not a grandchild

-**Child Class
+**Child Class**
 * a child is a parent
 * a child is not a grandchild

-**Grandchild Class
+**Grandchild Class**
 * a grandchild is a child
 * a grandchild is a parent

-**UObject
+**UObject**
 * a UObject is not an AActor
 * a UObject is not an APawn

-**AActor
+**AActor**
 * an AActor is a UObject
 * an AActor is not an APawn

-**APawn
+**APawn**
 * an APawn is an AActor
 * an APawn is a UObject

 # Section 4:39.
 Reflection and Garbage Collection.

 ## Reflection

-**Reflection is the ability of a program to examine itself at runtime.
+> Reflection is the ability of a program to examine itself at runtime.

-A program will analyze what's happening, inside of itself, & harvest data about the program.
+> A program will analyze what's happening, inside of itself, & harvest data about the program.

-**Harvesting Data:
+**Harvesting Data:**
 * The Unreal Editor System
 * Expose data to Blueprints
 * Garbage Collection

-** Garbage Collection is when a program manages memory associated with the project, & automatically deletes objects as soon as they are no longer being used.
+> Garbage Collection is when a program manages memory associated with the project, & automatically deletes objects as soon as they are no longer being used.

 UHT: Unreal Header Tool